Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The process for selecting your headphones and speakers as output devices varies between headsets and devices, so we’ve outlined several methods below.
 To make the most out of your headphone purchase, check out how to make your headphones last longer.

 The process for connecting a pair of headphones to a TV differs from connecting to a PC or laptop.
 For example, you will not be able to plug your wired Wicked Audio SOLUS headphones into a TV and use speakers because of how the TV is set up.
+But, you can use an AUX cable to connect to the speaker in our Bose SoundLink Revolve review.

 Connect your Bluetooth Headset to your source device before trying to select multiple outputs to avoid issues with your sound settings.